ashwanth1109/ashwanth-ar/src/articles/Slideshow-Carousel.md

 Our second useEffect contains our setInterval calls.
 At each interval tick, we call the callback in our saved ref with a delay of N seconds.
 The return function cleans up the interval once the effect needs to stop triggering.

-### The internals of changeSlides function - useCallback hook
+### The internals of changeSlides function - useCallback & useReducer hooks

 ```jsx
 const changeSlides = useCallback(() => {